-In Sweden they’re much thinner, crispier, and prettier – they’re usually shaped as hearts.
+In Sweden they’re much thinner, crispier, and prettier – they have the shape of hearts.

 You normally eat your waffles together with jam and whipped cream.
 Strawberry jam, raspberry jam, cloudberry jam, or “queens jam” (blueberry and raspberry) is some of the most popular jams to have on Swedish waffles.

-This dessert have its own day in Sweden, known as våffeldagen (the waffle day).
-During that day almost every Swede make waffles at home.
+This dessert has its own day in Sweden, known as våffeldagen (the waffle day).
+During that day almost every Swede makes waffles at home.